callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

 The `association` method will pull the association specified by the `name` argument passed to it (in our case `:characters`)  out of the `@association_cache` instance variable if it has already been loaded into memory.
-As [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/core.rb#L533) in the `ActiveRecord::Core module, `@association_cache` is initialized to an empty Hash.
-Interestingly, this happens whenever you [instantiate an ActiveRecord object](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/core.rb#L266) using the `House.new` syntax!
+As [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/core.rb#L533) in the `ActiveRecord::Core` module, `@association_cache` is initialized to an empty Hash.
+Interestingly, this happens whenever you [instantiate an Active Record object](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/core.rb#L266) using the `House.new` syntax!

-If the association is not in the `@association_cache` (i.e. it hasn't been loaded into memory), then the `association` method checks whether the class where the association is defined (`House`) lists the associated class (`Character`) in its `_reflections` class method????? (which is [initialized to an empty hash](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L11)).
+If the association is not in the `@association_cache` (i.e. it hasn't been loaded into memory), then the `association` method checks whether the class where the association is defined (`House`) lists the associated class (`Character`) as one of its `_reflections` (a `class_attribute` which is also [initialized to an empty hash](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L11)).
 The only way to [add a reflection](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L33) to this hash is through the `add_reflection` module method.
 Remember where this is called?

 ```ruby
 def has_many(name, scope = nil, options = {}, &extension)